 When using equity collars, your objective is to get the lowest possible cost of protection that is available by buying puts and selling calls such that the cost of the puts is largely offset by the premiums that are derived from writing the call options.

-Making Sense of the Collar Option for Share Holdings
+Making Sense of the Collar Option strategy for Share Holdings

 - You own shares